When there are a number of symptoms presented by women with PCOS, not every woman with PCOS will have the same set of symptoms

-- Polycystic ovaries are present on the ultrasound
+- Enlarged ovaries are present on the ultrasound

 - High levels of male hormones are in the blood (hyperandrogenism), or symptoms suggesting an excess of male hormones are present (e.g. excessive hair growth, acne)